 Be flexible.
 Some students can’t sit for 5 minutes let alone 15 minutes.
 If a kiddo wanders up to the front of the circle time, sit him on your lap or at your feet!
 Bring options for flexible seating including carpet squares, cube chairs, and fidgets for holding.
 Getting into a battle about a child sitting in a specific spot or a specific way will only distract the lesson.
 Try to keep going or have other staff in the room deal with it.

-Ignore the noise.
-One thing I help student teachers with, is to learn to ignore some noise while you’re working.
-When working with children with severe disabilities, you’re going to have to learn to not be distracted by squeals, stimming noises, or random AAC words coming out of a device!
+One thing I help student-teachers with, is to learn to ignore some noise while you’re working.
+When working with children with severe disabilities, you’re going to have to learn to not be distracted by squeals, verbal stimming noises, or random AAC words coming out of a device!
 I once did a whole session while a child said “ketchup” on his device every 30 seconds or so.
 It happens!
 Keep going with your lesson as long as most of the group is engaged.
 Try to re-engage that student and then keep going.
-If you stopped to get it quite or make sure every single student was engaged you’d never get through it.
+If you stopped to get it quiet or make sure every single student was engaged you’d never get through it.
 You’ll also want to adjust your response to noises and interruptions based on the student and the function of the noises/behaviors.
 The better you know your students, the more you’ll know when to correct and when to ignore.
-Planned ignoring is maybe my favorite strategy ever.
-Just make sure you tell your team ahead of time that it’s your plan!
+Planned ignoring is often a successful strategy, just make sure you tell your team ahead of time that it’s your plan!